Kanchan1599/ANS/wiAddNewVMTemplate.md

 - Step 1.1

-  - customer should make new vm template available in vcenter.
+  - Customer should make new vm template available in vcenter.

 - Step 1.2

-  - all the changes or modifition to the template will be in customer scope.
+  - All the changes or modifition to the template will be in customer scope.

 - Step 1.3

-  - root password on the template should be same as for the existing template.
+  - Root password on the template should be same as for the existing template.

 ## Step 2